and-yiannis/soscs/Nest.rst

 Construction phase:
 *******************

-A promise is an object that accepts a function as an argument.
-Let's call this function the :code:`executor`.
-The executor takes 2 arguments, the :code:`resolveExec` and the :code:`rejectExec`, both of which are functions.
-The executor function ends by calling either the :code:`resolveExec` or the :code:`rejectExec` functions.
-These functions can take 1 or more arguments.
+A promise is an object that is constructed with a single argument, which is a function that we call the :code:`executor`.
+The executor takes two further functions as arguments, which we call :code:`resolve` and :code:`reject`.
+The executor function ends by calling either of the :code:`resolve` or :code:`reject` functions.
+The arguments of the latter functions are called :code:`resolveArg` and :code:`rejectArg` respectively.

 .. code-block:: javascript

-     myPromise = new Promise((resolveExec, rejectExec) => {
+     myPromise = new Promise((resolve, reject) => {
        if (successful) {
-         resolveExec(resolveArg);
+         resolve(resolveArg);
        } else {
-         rejectExec(rejectArg)
+         reject(rejectArg)
        }
      })